 Role of the Executive Committee

-- Supervise the execution of the decisions of the General Assembly;
+• Supervise the execution of the decisions of the General Assembly;

-- Prepare the agenda for sessions of the General Assembly;
+• Prepare the agenda for sessions of the General Assembly;

-- Submit to the General Assembly any programme of work or project which it considers useful;
+• Submit to the General Assembly any programme of work or project which it considers useful;

-- Supervise the administration and work of the Secretary General.
+• Supervise the administration and work of the Secretary General.

 Composition of the Executive Committee

-Elected by the General Assembly, the Executive Committee has 13 members comprising the President of the Organization, two vice-presidents and nine delegates.
+Elected by the General Assembly, the Executive Committee has 13 members comprising the President of the Organization, three vice-presidents and nine delegates.
 They are all from different countries and the geographical distribution is balanced.

 The President is elected for four years, and vice-presidents and delegates for three.
 They are not immediately eligible for re-election either to the same posts or as delegates to the Executive Committee.